olemis/repo-info/README.md

 How wonderfull will be if you can make the repo-info for all tags in the repository for a given image name?

-Wonder no more, run it with two special arguments '-a' and your image name (in this case skycoin/skycoindev-cli)
+Wonder no more: move to your desired folder  run it with two special arguments '-a' and your image name (in this case skycoin/skycoindev-cli)

 ```sh
 $ ./drib.sh -a skycoin/skycoindev-cli